Table of Contents

 All full and part-time students must register each year according to procedures and time frames supplied by the Registrar's Office.
 Failure to do so results in a financial penalty and possible denial of registration in certain courses.

-In September and in January no students may register after the second Friday of each term unless approved by an Academic Dean on presentation of a medical certificate or on compassionate grounds.
+In September and in January students must be registered and in attendance by the second Friday of each term.
+Exceptions must be approved by the Registrar (or direct delegate) on presentation of a medical certificate or on compassionate grounds.

-In May no students may register after the first Friday of the term unless approved by an Academic Dean on presentation of a medical certificate or on compassionate grounds.
+In May students must be registered and in attendance (for in-class courses) by the first Friday of the term.
+Exceptions must be approved by the Registrar (or direct delegate) on presentation of a medical certificate or on compassionate grounds.

 For specific intensive study courses the Registrar's Office will designate the deadline for registration.